Last Updated: March 6, 2025

 A software-defined wide area network allows an organization to manage its wide area network (WAN) using software rather than hardware.

 Intelligent traffic routing is a key feature of SD-WAN.
-The framework can prioritize critical applications and avoid network congestion without human intervention.
+The framework can prioritize critical applications and prevent network congestion without human intervention.
 This feature also improves network reliability by rerouting traffic during an outage or failure.

 Because SD-WAN uses a centralized management interface, companies can configure their entire WAN from a single location.
 SD-WAN is a cost-effective, flexible, and scalable WAN management solution.